 Saheem Ali directs a joyful TWELFTH NIGHT as Free Shakespeare returns to a newly renovated Delacorte Theater.

-The musical comedy classic stars Madeline Brewer and Nicholas Christopher.
+The musical comedy classic stars Madeline Brewer and Thomas Doherty.

 Company XIV invites you to fall down the rabbit hole with this reimagining of Lewis Carroll’s "Alice’s…